 Alanouwaly Salifou Sylla Foundation was founded in honour of Salifou Sylla, who died young in a car crash in 2008.
 Salifou was an exceptional African musician and dancer with huge generosity who had a vision of creating an understanding across cultures through his artistic skills and ability to inspire, connect and unify.

 We perceived Alanouwaly Salifou Sylla as an ever increasing international connections who’s members and friends share whatever they have, be it knowledge, skills, material resources, finance, holidays, conversations, dance, music, opinions, anything that contributes beneficially to the human experience.

 We organise African Music and Dance classes and the Annual Salifest in the UK.

-Family is bound by love, the strongest motivator of all, and the love for Salif by his family and friends everywhere brought this project to life.
+The love for Salif by his family and friends everywhere brought this project to life.
 So many aspects of human life can’t be measured in monetary value.
 It is important we share these other aspects as well as the material goods and knowledge.
 Each person and culture has something to contribute to this exchange.